Ivanhoe Grammar School: History

-2003 was the first year in which girls are admitted to the year 7 student intake to Ivanhoe/Ridgeway campus.
+2003 was the first year in which girls were admitted to the year 7 student intake to Ivanhoe/Ridgeway campus.

-Ivanhoe Grammar School hosted the 2005 International Round Square conference.

 The Creative Arts Centre at Plenty Campus opened in 2005.

-In 2007, the New Science Building (T.R Lee Science Building) was opened by the Governor of Victoria.
+In 2007, the new T.R Lee Science Building was opened by the governor of Victoria.

-Also in 2007, Ivanhoe Grammar School established equestrian training center at Mernda Campus.
+Also in 2007, Ivanhoe Grammar School established an equestrian training centre at Mernda Campus.

-In 2009, the Innovation Centre opened at Buckley House for Year 5 and 6 students.

-In 2010, a new school cafeteria, named "The Ridge", opened.

-In 2013, a new Middle Years Centre opened for Year 7 and 8 students.

-2015 marked the Centenary of Ivanhoe Grammar School with celebrations and acknowledgements occurring right throughout the year.
-'A Passion to Serve', the history of Ivanhoe Grammar School was launched in February, with the Rev Sydney Buckley's daughter Mary Buckley in attendance to assist with the formalities.
-Other notable events included a very successful home coming weekend for the School's alumni, Centenary Ball and The Teams of the Centenary Dinner.
-A highlight of the year was the procession of Year 12 students from St James Church, the original site of Ivanhoe Grammar School, through the streets of Ivanhoe to the current site on The Ridgeway.
-Students from all year levels lined the streets as the procession was led by 'The Rev Sydney Buckley' and his 14 first day boys and culminated in a whole school assembly on the South Ground, with an address by 'The Rev Sydney Buckley'.
-A similar ceremony was held at the Plenty Campus involving 'first day students' and 'The Reverend Sydney Buckley' with all the students dressed in period costumes and engaged in various games and activities that reflected the early 1900s.

 In June 2015, Ivanhoe Grammar teacher Graeme Harder pleaded guilty to multiple sex offences against a male between the ages of 10 and 16.
 Harder had been with the school for at least 30 years.
 The offences occurred between 1 April 1991 and 22 April 1992, with Harder suspended from the school on 4 March, the day he was charged with the offences.
+His suspension was not communicated to students and parents until a week later, on 11 March.

-In 2017, construction of a new car park located under the school oval began and was completed in mid–2018.
-Following the completion of this project, work began on a new multi-level Sports Centre at Ridgeway Campus, located in the Locksley area of the Ridgeway Campus.
-This project is expected to be completed in late 2021.
+In 2017, construction of a new car park located under the school oval began; it was completed in mid–2018.
+Following the completion of this project, work began on a new multi-level Sports and Aquatic Centre at the Ridgeway Campus, located in the Locksley area of the Ridgeway Campus.
+This complex, comprising four basketball / multi purpose courts, a 52 metre pool, weights room, aerobics studio and roof-top tennis courts, was opened in June 2022.

 In May 2020, Ivanhoe narrowly avoided an appearance before the Fair Work Commission following staff layoffs in response to funding difficulties during the COVID-19 pandemic.
 The Independent Education Union was to argue that a "downturn in work does not justify Victorian school Ivanhoe Grammar's stand-downs of non-teaching staff under the Fair Work Act."